open-telemetry/opentelemetry.io/content/en/blog/2023/demo-birthday.md

   in the Collector
 * New metric SDKs
 * New manual metric instruments
+* More auto-instrumentation in more languages
 * Browser and compute resource detectors
 * More feature flag scenarios
 * General stability improvements to fix service restarts

-For detailed changes check out our in depth [release notes](https://github.com/open-telemetry/opentelemetry-demo/releases) or [changelog](https://github.com/open-telemetry/opentelemetry-demo/blob/main/CHANGELOG.md).
+For detailed changes, check out our in depth [release notes](https://github.com/open-telemetry/opentelemetry-demo/releases) or [changelog](https://github.com/open-telemetry/opentelemetry-demo/blob/main/CHANGELOG.md).